dlebansais/Easly-Language/README.md

 This assembly contains definitions for all nodes of the [Easly](https://www.easly.org) language, as well as helper classes to create these nodes.

+TODO:

+[ ] Make all nodes with a "Text" property inherit from a ITextNode interface.